GoogleCloudPlatform/apigee-samples/websockets/README.md

 * `PROJECT` the project where your Apigee organization is located
 * `APIGEE_HOST` the externally reachable hostname of the Apigee environment group that contains APIGEE_ENV
 * `APIGEE_ENV` the Apigee environment where the demo resources should be created
+* `CLOUD_RUN_SERVICE_URL` the service URL for the Cloud Run service running the websockets echo server

 Now source the `env.sh` file